AMReX-Astro/Castro/Docs/source/getting_started.rst

 natively [1]_.
 The standard tool used within the AMReX-community is Amrvis, which we demonstrate here.
 Amrvis is available on github.

-Please know that we do have a number of conversion routines to other formats (such as matlab), but it is hard to describe them all.
-If you would like to display the data in another format, please let us know (again, asalmgren@lbl.gov) and we will point you to whatever we have.

 .. _sec:gettingstartedyt: